 Nutrition - Junior Chefs' Club

-The Junior Chefs’ Club is a cornerstone of beyond 3:30, often encouraging students through the door.
-Under the supervision of trained Nutrition Staff, a rotating crew of students learn how to cook easy, healthy and inexpensive meals.
+The Junior Chefs’ Club is a cornerstone of beyond 3:30, often encouraging children through the door.
+Under the supervision of trained Nutrition Staff, a rotating crew of participants learn how to cook easy, healthy and inexpensive meals.
 Then they do the dishes!
 By providing them healthy food every single day we help improve their immediate health and reduce behavioral issues.
 By teaching them how to plan, shop for and prepare their own meals, we give them the skills they need to keep themselves healthy for the rest of their lives.

-The Financial Literacy Program is designed to help introduce the students to important, real-life issues and lessons.
+The Financial Literacy Program is designed to help introduce the children to important, real-life issues and lessons.
 They learn about things like interest, mortgages, and RRSPs as a way to get them familiar with the concepts to take away any fear or apprehension.
 Tailored to a younger age group, the sessions are games-based and use simple language they find fun, as well as informative.
 Most of our staff reported learning nearly as much as the kids!

 A variety of art programs and initiatives are offered in rotation throughout the year.
 These initiatives are among the most popular with the children, and open a whole new world of art, music, and culture to students that — in many cases —rarely get the opportunity to leave their own neighbourhoods.